zynayumi/libzynayumi/README.md

 Yes, I've modified ayumi so that tuning is perfect, even in high pitch.
 I prefer it that way.
 A parameter could be added that lets the user choose between legacy and perfect tuning.
-I have no motivation to add such parameter, but if you do your contribution is welcome.
+I may not add it soon, but if you do your contribution is welcome.

 ## TODO

-- [ ] Improve parameter mapping
-  - [ ] Use tan function
-  - [ ] Use 1/4 tone for detune
-  - [ ] And more
 - [ ] Add velocity sensitivity parameter
+- [ ] Add modulation (LFO) sensitivity parameter
-- [ ] Fix click in release
+- [ ] Fix click in release (maybe?)
 - [ ] Define presets
 - [ ] Map parameters to MIDI CC
 - [ ] Support Buzzer (envelope)